PreacherCmdLets/90DaysOfDevOps/Days/day01.md

 Firstly, DevOps is not a tool.
 You cannot buy it, it is not a software SKU or an open-source GitHub repository you can download.
 It is also not a programming language, it is also not some dark art magic either.

 DevOps is a way to do smarter things in Software Development. - Hold up...
 But if you are not a software developer should you turn away right now and not dive into this project???
 No Not at all, Stay...
 Because DevOps brings together a combination of software development and operations.
-I mentioned earlier that I was more on the VM side and that would generally fall under the Operations side of the house, but within the community, there are people with all different backgrounds where DevOps is 100% going to benefit the individual, Developers, Operations and QA Engineers all can equally learn these best practices by having a better understanding of DevOps.
+I come from the Database / Infrastructure that would generally fall under the Operations side of the house, but within the community, there are people with all different backgrounds where DevOps is 100% going to benefit the individual, Developers, Operations, and QA Engineers all can equally learn these best practices by having a better understanding of DevOps.

 DevOps is a set of practices that help to reach the goal of this movement: reducing the time between the ideation phase of a product and its release in production to the end-user or whomever it could be an internal team or customer.